dutchLuck/csvstats/README.md

 %
 ```

 Data files with columns of numbers separated by a character other than commas can be accomodated with the  -C  command line option.
 Similarly files with comment lines that begin with a character other than hash can be accomodated with the  -c  command line option.
 If the character for -C or -c is non-printable, like tab, then it can be specified as an escaped character or as escaped octal.
-For example a file with tab separated columns can be processed using -C "\t" or -d "\011".
+For example a file with tab separated columns can be processed using -C "\t" or -C "\011".
 It can also be in an unescaped number form such as decimal (-C 9), octal (-C 011) or hex (-C 0x9).

 The usage information is; -